OpenStackOnRaPi/ostackinstall/README.md

 ## Assumptions

-All procedures described herein refer to HW and SW setup of the cluster as specified below:
+All procedures described in this guide assume HW and SW setup of the cluster as specified below:

 1. Raspberry Pi 4
-   * [1x4GB RAM + 1x8GB RAM] or [2x4GB RAM+2*8GB RAM] per cluster
+   * amount: [1x4GB RAM + 1x8GB RAM] or [2x4GB RAM + 2*8GB RAM] per cluster
    * all Pi are equipped with 32GB SD disk
-   * Note: we believe that a single RaPi 8GB RAM under the all-in-one setup of Kolla-Ansible OpenStack should work well for basic evaluation, but we have not tested this option.
+   * Note: we believe that a single RaPi 8GB RAM in all-in-one setup of Kolla-Ansible OpenStack should work well for basic evaluation, but we have not tested this option.
 2. SW
    * OS: Raspberry Pi OS Lite (64bit), a port of Debian 12 (Bookworm) with no desktopp environment
    * Kolla-Ansible 2023.1; respective envirnment components according to